-The MEngSc project is either a good introduction to work in industry and research, or is a way for postgraduate students to explore advanced level concepts or research ideas already encountered.
+The ME project is either a good introduction to work in industry and research, or is a way for postgraduate students to explore advanced level concepts or research ideas already encountered.
 It is an important indicator of how well students are able to bring together what they have learnt at an undergraduate and postgraduate level as well as from any relevant work experience.

-Overall, at the end of MEngSc Project A, students should:
+By the end of this course, students should be able to:

-- 1. Have gained a clear understanding of what the problem is that they are trying to solve, as well as the challenges in implementing the solution. - 2.
-Have developed detailed background knowledge of the chosen topic area as a basis for developing their own ideas and program of work in MEngSc Project B. - 3.
-Understand the general infrastructure requirements of engineering projects including laboratory, workshop, computing facilities, information systems and OHS requirements. - 4.
-Have gained an appreciation of the role of project supervisors play in quality assurance - Deliver a written report on their chosen research topic outlining the motivation, background and selected research methodology that will be used in MEngSc Project B. - 6.
-Successfully proceed on to the design and synthesis tasks of project B for their chosen research topic.
+- 1. Demonstrate a clear understanding of what the problem is that they are trying to solve, as well as the challenges in trying to implement the solution. - 2.
+Critically reflect and exhibit detailed background knowledge of the chosen topic area as a basis for developing their own ideas and program of work. - 3.
+Apply scientific and engineering methods to solve an engineering problem.
+Demonstrate completion of initial stages of this process, e.g. preliminary design.

+- 4. Deliver a professional seminar presentation and a written report on their chosen research topic outlining the motivation, background and selected research methodology that will be used in ME Project B. - 5.
+Explain the general infrastructure requirements of engineering projects including laboratory, workshop, computing facilities, information systems and OHS requirements.
+Understand the role project supervisors play in quality assurance.